The-Marcy-Lab-School/2-3-3-resource_deploying-with-github-pages/README.md

 ...which will serve the application at http://localhost:4173/

 Finally, **commit and push** your new compiled version to Github!

+> Note: each time your `npm run build`, new versions of your `assets` will be created and you will need to manually delete them.

 ## Publish on Github Pages